awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 ## Deploy and Test the App<a name="serverless_example_deploy_and_test"></a>

-Before you can deploy your first CDK app, you must bootstrap your deployment\.
-This creates some AWS infrastructure that the CDK needs\.
-For details, see the **bootstrap** section of the [CDK Toolchain](tools.md)\(if you've already bootstrapped a CDK app, you'll get a warning and nothing will change\)\.
+Before you can deploy your first AWS CDK app, you must bootstrap your deployment\.
+This creates some AWS infrastructure that the AWS CDK needs\.
+For details, see the **bootstrap** section of the [AWS CDK Toolchain](tools.md)\(if you've already bootstrapped a AWS CDK app, you'll get a warning and nothing will change\)\.

 ```
 cdk bootstrap